 Go ahead and subscribe to receive 1–2 emails per month.

 Looking for the perfect mix of fall foliage, outdoor activities, and small town fall?
-We’ve set up the perfect Breckenridge fall itinerary to hit the best of our mountain town during any weekend this upcoming golden autumn season.
+We’ve set up the perfect Breckenridge fall itinerary to hit the best of our mountain town during any week this upcoming golden autumn season.
 Autumn in the Rockies is undeniably gorgeous, and it’s the perfect time of year to plan a getaway to the mountains to cool off and take in the views.
 Start planning your itinerary with our 5 perfect fall days in Breckenridge.

-The goal is to take it easy on your first day but enjoy every minute.
+Take it easy on your first day to get acclimated and take in the views.
 Start with a scenic drive over Boreas Pass Road, which ascends from downtown Breckenridge to over 11,400 feet.
-The fall foliage will tower over the road, as if you are driving through a golden tunnel.
-Not only will you be surrounded by vibrant fall colors, you will be able to take in the views of downtown, the ski resort and other peaks surrounding Breckenridge.
-You can drive up Boreas Pass and back again, or make it a loop and take the entire 17 mile trip to Como, and take a right on Highway 285 to Fairplay, and come back to Breckenridge on Highway 9 over Hoosier pass–it’s a great loop drive.
+The fall foliage towers over the road as if you are driving through a golden tunnel.
+Not only will you be surrounded by vibrant fall colors, you’ll be able to take in the views of downtown, the ski resort and other peaks surrounding Breckenridge.
+Drive to the top of Boreas Pass and back again, or make it a loop and take the entire 17 mile trip to Como and Fairplay and come back to Breckenridge on Highway 9 over Hoosier pass.

-Fill your afternoon exploring all that downtown Breckenridge has to offer.
 With over 160 shops and boutiques to choose from, you shouldn’t head home empty handed.
 Breckenridge prides itself on unique made-in-Breckenridge goodies.
-We are talking about hand-made soaps, candles, skis, spirits and brews, jewelry, and more.
+We are talking about hand-made soaps, candles, skis, spirits and brews, jewelry and more.
 Not to mention that a lot of the shops in downtown will have some killer fall sales, perfect timing for early bird Christmas shopping.

 Now you’re energized and ready to take on the day.
 Hike or bike the trails that wind in and out of Breck’s backcountry, while still viewing the spectacular fall colors.
 The French Gulch area passes through some of Breckenridge’s richest mining regions.
 You will pass dozens of old mine remnants.
 One of our favorite old mines is the Reiling Gold Dredge.
 While you are in that area, check out the B&B Trail, Minnie Mine or X10U8 Trail.